Loubot2/ftr_fibonacci_coding_test/README.md

 I would refactor IntervalOutput to move logic over to core and make it not so tightly coupled.

 ##  You now need to make your application “production ready”, and deploy it so that it can be used by customers.
 Please describe the steps you’d need to take for this to happen.
-solution has some production ready features such as Babel, tsc and webpack
+solution has some production-ready features such as Babel, tsc and webpack additionally, I would do the following:
 1. increase code coverage
 2. add git hooks
   2.1. auto lint on commit/push